 Skiing is one of the oldest winter sports and unlike snowboarding (mentioned above), you have two objects (skis) attached to your feet.
 These are generally made out of a mix of material This sport also involves using your tips and body to carve your way down the slope at a good speed, but whilst retaining control.
 When taking up skiing make sure you have some lessons such as an on a dry slope at home, a local indoor slope (with artificial snow), or get lessons once you arrive at a ski resort.

 For those that love heights then consider ice climbing.
 This involves using special technical equipment including ropes, ice axes and crampons.
 As this sport can be highly dangerous you should ensure you have lessons or are with a professional.

 Snowshoes attach to your feet and provide a larger surface area.
-They often have spikes which gives you more grip, allowing you to walk up or down steep parts of the snow.
-You may find special showshoe hikes available at ski resorts such as Zell am Zee, or in National Parks such as Elk Island National Park (to name a few places).
+They often have spikes which give you more grip, allowing you to walk up or down steep parts of the snow.
+You may find special snowshoe hikes available at ski resorts such as Zell am Zee, or in National Parks such as Elk Island National Park (to name a few places).

 Remember whatever winter sport you decide to take up it’s always worth being safe and either taking lessons or being with a guide.
 Then once you have done this sport for a while you should be ok to be alone and enjoy the sport independently.